HD 52265

+Naming

-It was given the proper name Citalá, meaning "river of stars" in the native Nahuat language.
+It was given the proper name Citalá, meaning 'river of stars' in the native Nahuat (Pipil) language.
 The name was selected in the NameExoWorlds campaign by El Salvador, during the 100th anniversary of the IAU.

+Characteristics

-This is a G-type main-sequence star with a stellar classification of G0 V. It is 21% more massive than the Sun and is 27% larger in radius.
-The star is 2.6 billion years, and is spinning with a rotation period of 12.3 days.
+It is a G-type main-sequence star with a stellar classification of G0 V. It is 21% more massive than the Sun and is 27% larger in radius.
+The star is 2.6 billion years old, and is spinning with a rotation period of 12.3 days.
 It is radiating more than double the luminosity of the Sun from its photosphere at an effective temperature of 6,163 K. The level of chromospheric activity is similar to the Sun.

 Planetary system

 In 2000 the California and Carnegie Planet Search team announced the discovery of an extrasolar planet orbiting the star.
 It was independently discovered by the Geneva Extrasolar Planet Search team.
-The planet has since been designated Cayahuanca by the IAU, which means "the rock" in the Nahuat language.
+The planet has since been designated Cayahuanca by the IAU, which means 'the rock' in Nahuat.
 A possible two-planet model was proposed in 2013, but was not supported by follow-up studies.